Health and Safety Guidelines

 - Dance studios will be equipped with disinfectant wipes for students to wipe down ballet bars after use.

 Student, Faculty, and Staff Accommodations

-Students, faculty, or staff with health or safety considerations will be able to apply for special accommodation for any of the College’s Restart policies as necessary.
+Students, faculty, or staff with health or safety considerations will be able to apply for special accommodation for any of the College’s Onward policies as necessary.
 Employees with medical conditions that increase their vulnerability and susceptibility relative to COVID-19 are responsible for notifying their supervisor and Human Resources if they are in need of an accommodation.
 The employee may contact Human Resources to seek accommodations for their condition, but supervisors can work with the employee and Human Resources to identify alternative work arrangements and/or seek support/resources.
 MMC will follow ADA guidelines for special accommodations, although non-medical accommodations will be considered (view the Accommodation Request procedures and form).
-Please visit our Leaves and Accommodations page for additional information and specific policies.